Traditional Mexican Dishes to Try in Sayulita: 29 Classics You’ll Love

 🥬 Sopes

-Sopes are thick, hand-formed masa rounds with raised edges designed to cradle beans, cheese, salsa, and a choice of meats or vegetables.
-Lightly fried to achieve a crisp exterior and tender center, sopes highlight Mexico’s long tradition of masa-based cooking.
+Sopes are thick, hand-shaped rounds of masa with raised edges designed to hold beans, cheese, salsa, and a variety of meats or vegetables.
+Lightly griddled and finished with a quick fry, they develop a crisp exterior while remaining soft and tender inside—showcasing Mexico’s enduring tradition of masa-based cuisine.

-Their origins trace back to central Mexico, where early versions were cooked on clay griddles and topped with simple, earthy ingredients.
+Their origins trace back to central Mexico↗️, where early versions were cooked on clay comales and topped with simple, locally available ingredients.

 🌽 Elote